 - Athletes from grades 9 to 12 could compete.

-PIAA Championship Meet Director, Melissa Metz, would not manage the Meta Meet.
+PIAA Championship Meet Director, Melissa Metz, said she would not manage the Meta Meet.

 - At the end of the 4-and-a-half days of the state's swim and diving program, the energies of those with the PIAA are spent.
 Understandably.

-- The PIAA focus needs to shift to basketball playoffs.
+- The PIAA focus as the Swimming & Diving meet ends shifts to basketball playoffs.